FTSE 100 and mid-caps scale fresh records as global rally roars on

 Admiral was doubly hit by both the car sales data and a downgrade to “underweight” from JP Morgan.

-A Mediobanca analyst said Admiral was the most exposed to the UK car market, with nearly 100 percent of profits made domestically, while Direct Line also drew nearly 50 percent of its premiums from personal motor insurance.
+A Mediobanca analyst said Admiral was heavily exposed to the UK car market, with nearly 100 percent of profits made domestically.

-Some small-caps were also hit by the weaker sales data, with auto retailer Pendragon (PDG.L) down 3.8 percent and dealership chain Lookers (LOOK.L) dropping 3.2 percent.
+Some small-caps were also hit by the weaker sales data, with auto retailer Pendragon (PDG.L) down 1.6 percent and Autotrader (AUTOA.L) falling 0.5 percent.

 Mid-cap stocks were helped to their record by strong industrials and tech shares.
 The more domestically focused stocks were shunned by investors after Brexit but some were being tempted back by lower valuations.